aaaksenova/wsi_bach_thesis/lexical_subst/README.md

 - 'synt' - syntactic profiles of substitutes in RNC
 - 'child' - syntactic profiles of children dependencies of substitutes in RNC
 - 'ling' - morphological and syntactic features of target word in each sentence
+- 'prep' - embedding of the preposition
+- 'headvec' - embedding of the target noun head
+- 'headling' – POS and UD relation of the target noun head

 The features can be combined.
 In this case they should be passed separated by '_'